Businessplan.Earlylight.io | Updated: Feb 2026

 Months 16-18 (Jun-Aug 2027)

-Scale service base to 10+ clients, integrate algorithmic-trading-supported funding continuity, target $2M annualized revenue, and use Bleiblerville as recurring demo/training center.
+Scale service base to 10+ clients, maintain Aquaculture R&D Reserve continuity for product development, target $2M annualized revenue, and use Bleiblerville as recurring demo/training center.

 16. High-Level Quarterly Priorities into Year 3